-Crawford W. Beveridge has served as Executive Vice President and Chairman EMEA, APAC and the Americas of Sun Microsystems, Inc. since April 2006.
+Crawford W. Beveridge is the non-executive Chairman of the Board of Directors of Autodesk and has served as Executive Vice President and Chairman EMEA, APAC and the Americas of Sun Microsystems, Inc. since April 2006.
 From March 1985 to December 1990 and from March 2000 to April 2006, Mr. Beveridge held other positions at Sun Microsystems, Inc., including Executive Vice President and Chief Human Resources Officer.
 From January 1991 to March 2000, Mr. Beveridge served as the Chief Executive Officer of Scottish Enterprise.
 Mr. Beveridge is a director of Scottish Equity Partners Ltd. and eSilicon Corporation.

 J. Hallam Dawson has served as Chairman of the Board of IDI Associates, a private investment bank specializing in Latin America, since September 1986.
-Mr. Dawson is a director of ChinaTrust Bank (USA) and OneCalifornia Bank.
+Mr. Dawson is a director of OneCalifornia Bank.

-Per-Kristian Halvorsen has served as Chief Technology Officer and Senior Vice President of Intuit, Inc. since January 2007.
-Previously, he was the Chief Technology Innovation Officer of Intuit, Inc. He was Vice President and Director of the Solutions and Services Research Center at HPLabs from 2000 to 2005.
+Per-Kristian Halvorsen has served as Chief Innovation Officer and Senior Vice President of Intuit, Inc. since December 2008.
+Previously, he was the Chief Technology Innovation Officer and Chief Technology Officer of Intuit, Inc. He was Vice President and Director of the Solutions and Services Research Center at HPLabs from 2000 to 2005.
+Prior to holding these positions, Mr. Halvorsen was a laboratory director at the Xerox Palo Alto Research Center, where he worked for 17 years.
+Mr. Halvorsen is a director of Finn Corporation.

 Sean M. Maloney has been Executive Vice President and General Manager, Sales and Marketing Group, and Chief Sales and Marketing Officer of Intel Corporation since July 2006.
 Prior to holding these positions, Mr. Maloney held a number of executive positions within Intel Corporation since 1995.
+Mr. Maloney is a director of Clearwire Corporation.

 Elizabeth A. Nelson has been an independent consultant since December 2005.
 Previously, Ms. Nelson served as Executive Vice President and Chief Financial Officer of Macromedia, Inc. from February 1997 and as a member of its board from January 2005 until its acquisition by Adobe in December 2005.
 Ms. Nelson joined Macromedia in 1996 as the head of its mergers and acquisitions activities.
-Ms. Nelson is a director of CNET Networks, Inc., MarketLive, Inc., and SuccessFactors, Inc.
+Ms. Nelson is a director of SuccessFactors, Inc. and Greenbox Technology, Inc.

 Charles J. Robel has served as the Chairman of the Board of Directors of McAfee, Inc. since October 2006.
-In addition, Mr. Robel serves as a member of McAfee Inc.'s Audit Committee.
-Previously, he was a Managing Member and the Chief of Operations for Hummer Winblad Partners, a venture capital firm, from June 2000 to December 2005.
+Previously he was a Managing Member and the Chief of Operations for Hummer Winblad Partners, a venture capital firm, from June 2000 to December 2005.
 Prior to joining Hummer Winblad, Mr. Robel led the High Technology Transaction Services Group of PricewaterhouseCoopers LLP in Silicon Valley from 1995 until 2000 and served as the partner in charge of the Software Industry Group at PricewaterhouseCoopers from 1985 to 1995.
-In additional to his service as Chairman of the Board of Directors and as a member of the Audit Committee of McAfee, Inc., Mr. Robel is a director and member of the Audit Committee of Informatica Corporation, and is a director and Chairman of the Audit Committee of DemandTec, Inc.
+In addition to his service to McAfee, Inc., Mr. Robel is also a director of Informatica Corporation and DemandTec, Inc.

 Steven M. West is a founder and partner of Emerging Company Partners, LLC, which was formed in January 2004.
 Mr. West served as Chief Operating Officer of nCUBE Corporation, a provider of on-demand media systems, from December 2001 to July 2003.
 Prior to joining nCUBE, he was the President and Chief Executive Officer of Entera, Inc. from September 1999 until it was acquired by Blue Coat Systems, Inc. (formerly CacheFlow Inc.) in January 2001.
-Mr. West is a director of Cisco Systems, Inc. He is chairman of the Cisco Systems Audit Committee and a member of its Investment Committee.
+Mr. West is a director of Cisco Systems, Inc.

-Pursuant to the employment agreements between the Company and each of Carol A. Bartz and Carl Bass, the Company has agreed to continue to nominate Ms. Bartz and Mr. Bass to serve as members of the Company's Board of Directors for as long as such individuals are employed by the Company.
+Pursuant to the employment agreement between the Company and Carl Bass, the Company has agreed to continue to nominate Mr. Bass to serve as a member of the Company's Board of Directors for as long as he is employed by the Company.